Contact information for your specific course section instructor will be in Canvas.

-This is the HIS 241 course syllabus (home page).
-On this page, you will find important information about the course and the links to the course assignment schedules.
+This is the HIS 241 home page.
+Here you will find information about the course and links to the course weekly assignment schedules.

 There are two short paperbacks required: